-In Minnesota, the color of your skin is a factor that determines your risk for chronic asthma, your exposure to toxins, and a host of other environmental dangers.
+In Minnesota, the color of your skin and your economic status are factors that determine your risk for chronic asthma, your exposure to toxins, and a host of other environmental dangers.
 That is injustice.
-Concentrated polluting industries, as is the case in North Minneapolis, unevenly impact Minnesotans along race and socioeconomic lines.
+Concentrated polluting industries, as are found in North Minneapolis, unevenly impact Minnesotans along race and socioeconomic lines.

 And, like around the world, communities of color are the first and hardest hit by climate change in our state.
 Legal actions and legislation, in addition to community-centered approaches that strengthen and uplift our most overburdened communities, are needed to address a legacy of environmental racism here in Minnesota, and across the United States.

 Community members are at a loss when they find that a facility with a permit is in compliance, but they can still smell toxic fumes coming from the facility and asthma rates are not changing for the better … People need to breathe, and they cannot escape the environmental impacts of these facilities.

 MCEA’s Suraya Williams, testifying in favor of a bill to require community meetings for pollution permits.
 (HF 3057, Regular Session 2020)

 6x asthma death risk